China is trying to mend fences in Europe. It’s not going well.

 Midway through his European sojourn, Wang warned a Czech delegation that they would “pay a heavy price” for traveling to Taiwan — which China claims as its territory and has sought to diplomatically isolate.

 Officials in countries including Germany and France reacted with anger.
 The mayor of Prague shot back with a brusque letter demanding an apology.
-Milos Vystrcil, the Czech Senate speaker, responded with a defiant speech in Taipei on Tuesday in support of Taiwan’s democratic “values.”
+Milos Vystrcil, the Czech Senate speaker, responded Tuesday with a defiant speech in Taipei in support of Taiwan’s democratic “values.”

 “I am Taiwanese,” Vystrcil told the Taiwanese parliament in Mandarin, channeling President John F. Kennedy’s 1963 declaration in West Berlin: “Ich bin ein Berliner.”